 THE LONG TERM

 Implemented in the 1990s and 2000s, long-term sentencing policies were ushered in as bipartisan reforms and an extension of the “tough on crime” logic.
 Recent state and federal efforts to reduce mass incarceration have focused on “non-violent drug offenders.”
-However, if the United States were to free all people incarcerated for what are called “non-violent offenses,” mass incarceration would still stand at just over 700,000, and the racial disparities of criminalization would be even more evident.
+However, if the United States were to free all people incarcerated for what are called “non-violent offenses,” the incarcerated population would still stand at just over 700,000 people, and the racial disparities of criminalization would be even more evident.
 While freeing people is cause to celebrate, these proposed reforms neglect half of the nation’s state prison population and forget that at one time, long-term sentences were not the norm.
 The Sentencing Project reports that 1 in 9 people in prison are serving life sentences, and 1 in 7 have sentences of 50 years or more.
 People locked in, or headed to, maximum security prisons are marked for death-by-incarceration.

 Aaron Hughes, Andres Hernandez, Andres Reyes, Brandon Shaw, Charles McLaurin, Chester Brost, Claire Pentecost, Damon Locks, Danny Coston, Daniel Scott, Darrell W. Fair, Dave Pabellon, Devon Daniels, Doris Sterling, Elton Williams, Eric Anderson, Eric Garcia, Elizabeth Brent, Flynard “Fly 1” Miller, Francisco “Paco” Estrada, Fred Sasaki, George Gomez, Gerald Reed, Ivan Arenas, Jason Muñoz, Joseph Dole, Joseph Sorrentino, Johnny Taylor, Jose Chavez, Maria Gaspar, Michael Sullivan, Monica Trinidad, Nicole Marroquin, R Dot Nandez, Raul Dorado, Raymond Nesbitt, Rob Shaw, Ryan Griffis, Sam Kirk, Sarah Ross, William Estrada